therious/lab/docs/roadmap.md

 * make components/utilities for showing config/inflate results
 * need access to state machine diagrams to render
 * animate the state machines by modding diagram after event (to change colors or parameters of attributes)
+* animate the state machines by modding diagram after event (to change colors or parameters of attributes)
 * consolidate versions of id generator